dylanfried/transcription-machine/context.md

 ## MVP Feature Set (v0.1)

+These are the features that we are currently working on.

 - Upload or load an audio file via direct file input or external URL (e.g. MP3).
 - Display a simple timeline with basic audio playback controls:
   - Play / Pause